Lola Montez: American career

-From 1851 to 1853, Lola performed as a dancer and actress in the eastern United States, one of her offerings being a play called Lola Montez in Bavaria.
-In May 1853, she arrived on the west coast in San Francisco where her performances created a sensation, but soon inspired a popular satire, Who's Got the Countess?
+From 1851 to 1853, Montez performed as a dancer and actress in the eastern United States, one of her offerings being a play called Lola Montez in Bavaria.
+In May 1853, she arrived in San Francisco, where her performances created a sensation and inspired a popular satire, Who's Got the Countess?
 She married Patrick Hull, a local newspaperman, in July and moved to Grass Valley, California, in August.
 Her marriage soon failed; a doctor named as co-respondent in the divorce suit brought against her was murdered shortly thereafter.

-Lola remained in Grass Valley at her little house for nearly two years.
-The restored property went on to become California Historical Landmark No. 292.
-Lola served as an inspiration to another aspiring young entertainer, Lotta Crabtree, whose parents ran a boarding house in Grass Valley.
-Lola, a neighbour, provided dancing lessons and encouraged Lotta's enthusiasm for performance.
+Montez remained in Grass Valley for nearly two years.
+Her restored residence is California Historical Landmark No. 292.
+She inspired another aspiring young entertainer, Lotta Crabtree, whose parents ran a boarding house in Grass Valley.
+Montez, a neighbour, provided dancing lessons and encouraged Lotta's enthusiasm for performance.

 Australia tour

-In June 1855, Lola departed the U.S. to tour Australia and resume her career by entertaining miners at the gold diggings during the gold rush of the 1850s.
+In June 1855, Montez left the U.S. to tour Australia and resume her career by entertaining miners at the gold diggings.
 She arrived in Sydney on 16 August 1855.

-Historian Michael Cannon claims that "in September 1855 she performed her erotic Spider Dance at the Theatre Royal in Melbourne, raising her skirts so high that the audience could see she wore no underclothing at all.
+Historian Michael Cannon writes, "in September 1855 she performed her erotic Spider Dance at the Theatre Royal in Melbourne, raising her skirts so high that the audience could see she wore no underclothing at all.
 Next day, The Argus thundered that her performance was 'utterly subversive to all ideas of public morality'.
 Respectable families ceased to attend the theatre, which began to show heavy losses."

-She earned further notoriety in Ballarat when, after reading a bad review of her performance in The Ballarat Times, she attacked the editor, Henry Seekamp, with a whip.
-Although the "Lola Montes Polka" (composed by Albert Denning) is rumoured to have been inspired by this event, the song was published in 1855 and the incident with Seekamp occurred months later in February 1856.
+Montez earned further notoriety in Ballarat when, after reading a bad review of her performance in The Ballarat Times, she attacked the editor, Henry Seekamp, with a whip.
+Although the "Lola Montes Polka" (composed by Albert Denning) is rumoured to have been inspired by this event, the song was published in 1855 and the incident with Seekamp occurred in February 1856.
 At Castlemaine in April 1856, she was "rapturously encored" after her Spider Dance in front of 400 diggers (including members of the Municipal Council who had adjourned their meeting early to attend the performance), but drew the wrath of the audience after insulting them following some mild heckling.

 She departed for San Francisco on 22 May 1856.
 On the return voyage her manager was lost at sea after going overboard.